Updated: Dec 8, 2021

 That is another example of what it takes to be a member of this specific pro-staff…it doesn’t take an incessant string of photos shared on social media, it takes a commitment and an in depth analysis of every single step a deer takes that you know and are aware of.
 It takes hard work.
 It takes at times an extreme way of thinking.

 Another example is someone that goes the extra mile for habitat creation and enhance their hunting properties even if that means using a hand rake and back pack sprayer lugged through rough terrain deep into the timber…the ease of which something can be accomplish is never a factor in deciding whether to do it or not.
 All that drives them is if the task will make a difference for the deer they are pursuing.
 These hunters are firing up a chainsaw or planting trees when most other hunters are enjoying the “off season.”

 In closing to be a pro-staff member of hard work you do not have an “off season” in the terms others and perhaps even yourself have viewed it in the past.
 This is one of the reasons I myself struggle to be a true member of this elite pro-staff because it isn’t easy.
 I’m guilty of being lazy, taking the easy way out or deciding not to do the hard work I know will bear fruit either in the short term or the long term for Pops and I.

 Here’s to hoping you, me and everyone else reading this can take steps towards becoming a full-fledged member of this elite pro-staff that most successful hunters nearly always are members of.

-Next week we tackle becoming a field staff member for ‘staying smart’!
+Sometime in the future we will tackle becoming a field staff member for ‘staying smart’!